-Customers reporting a hate related incident an ASB expert will respond within 24 hours to log the incident.
+When customers report a hate related incident, an ASB expert will respond within 24 hours to log the incident.
 We recognise that not every reported hate incident will be the same and we will respond to each case considering individual circumstances and the risks/needs of the victim.